 Why and How Using Negative and Positive Spaces to Judge Fine Art Photos

 Judging an artistic photograph is complex and difficult.
 Indeed, there are many detailed criteria that one must keep in mind.
-We often rely on a specific method that is constructed on the roles that are created through the positive and negative spaces within the image.
+I often rely on a specific method that is constructed on the roles that are created through the positive and negative spaces within the image.

 An Emotional Act: The Practice of Judging a Fine Art Photo

 To judge an artistic photograph, an observer can enact different methods that range from a direct objective to a subtle subjective.
-Often, we tend to think that focusing on the most objective is the best way to make a judgment.
+Often, I tend to think that focusing on the most objective is the best way to make a judgment.
 This is certainly true in theory, but in practice, it is often wrong.

 When a person has a crush on an art print, it is a complex emotional and visual encounter between a human being and a work of art.
 In no case does this person make a detailed and precise analysis of the work.
 The buyer will only buy according to the time of a glance that lasted a fraction of a second, a click of a mouse that has occurred in the depths of his being.

 A viewer can connect with an art print because memories suddenly rise to the surface of his conscious memory.
 A personal connection has been established.
 This immaterial link, totally incomprehensible to other observers, gives a value to the work.

 I found that for most of the time that is spent appraising the photo, the judgment itself is an emotional act that has absolutely nothing to do with technique.

 Different Methods of Judgment